Adhesive Bonding vs. Mechanical Fastening in Product Design: The Pros and Cons

 Everything Breaks: What Reliability Means for Adhesively Bonded Products

 The seemingly easy and obvious answer to the question implied in the title of this article is: reliability means no failures whatsoever forever and ever, amen.
 Sadly, it’s not quite so simple.
-For manufacturing engineers, reliability is an elastic concept that is particular to each and every design.

 Read